-Executive Committee.
-Pursuant to authorization in the bylaws, the Executive Committee has the authority to act on behalf of the Board of Directors and the Company with respect to matters requiring Board action that arise between meetings of the Board or otherwise as it has been authorized to act by the Board of Directors.
+Executive Committee Pursuant to authorization in the bylaws, the Executive Committee has the authority to act on behalf of the Board of Directors and the Company with respect to matters requiring Board action that arise between meetings of the Board or otherwise as it has been authorized to act by the Board of Directors.
 The current members of the Committee are Edwin C. Freeman, Gerald D. Pint, Curtis A. Sampson and Wayne E. Sampson.
-The Executive Committee did not meet during 2004.
+While members of the Executive Committee were consulted informally during the year, this committee did not formally meet in 2005.